Experimental Short Film

 - Semi-Finalist in Flicker´s Rhode Island International Film Festival (Academy Award and BAFTA Qualifying) (USA)

-- Winner of "Best 1 Minute Film" in The Continental Film Festival (USA)
+- Winner of the "Honorable Mention" in Bad Film Fest (USA)

 - Winner of "Best One Minute Film" in Virgin Spring Cinefest (India)